digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 Link to Rachael’s blog post: https://www.tdl.org/2019/04/what-is-a-digital-repository/

-Digital repositories function much in the same way as a “traditional” archival repository.

-The way digital repositories are set up, managed and maintained in many ways are analogous to how physical stacks work, and why they are set up in the way they are set up.
-That said, a digital repository also has its differences.
-The main difference is in the way the things in the repository are managed.
-In archival repositories, you use rooms and shelves.
-In digital repositories, you use systems and databases, along with hardware, not just to store items securely, but manage them through their entire lifecycle across various digital preservation functions, such as ingest, access, and description.
+Digital repositories function much like physical archival repositories—both are designed to organize, store, and provide access to materials.
+The way digital repositories are set up, managed, and maintained often mirrors how physical stacks work, following similar principles of organization and preservation.

+However, digital repositories introduce added complexity.
+The biggest difference is in how materials are managed, requiring multiple layers of systems to track different aspects of digital objects.

+For example, a floppy disk in a box would be tracked in a collection management system, which records its physical location—inside a specific box, on a particular shelf, in a room with controlled temperature and humidity.

+But that same floppy disk may also have a digital presence that needs additional tracking.
+A separate system would record that a disk image exists, where it is stored on a server, and when its checksum was last verified.

+Modern archival systems also need to connect the physical object to its digital manifestation, ensuring that both are managed in relation to each other.
+It would need to make that information available both to repository managers, and end-users, in a way that is understandable and discoverable.

+A digital repository is just one layer in a larger system that tracks both the physical and digital characteristics, versions, and events of an archival object.
+These layers work together to maintain integrity, access, and preservation across different formats.

 -->